Miista/ProtonProposals/Records/Records.md

 That is `record.memberName`.

-The declared record would be instantiated and stored in a variable
+The declared record would be instantiated and stored in a variable Here `let` is used for declaration of a value.

     let person = Person("John Doe", 99)
     let hisAge = person.age

-Here `let` is used for declaration of a value.
-It could also be used in a `let` expression.
+A record can be used in place of any other expression in a `let` expression.

+    let p = Person("John Doe", 0) in { ... }

 ### Mutation

+**NOTE:** This might need to go in its own separate proposal.

 Since records in this proposal is immutable we can't directly mutate values.